7 Best Homeowners Insurance Companies in Ohio of 2025

 - The Basic Policy.
 This is the basic or standard policy.
 Because of its affordable rate, it is best suited for new homeowners.

 - Enhanced Package.
-Offers higher policy limits and includes several extra features.
+It offers higher policy limits and includes several extra features.
 This includes covering the cost of replacing your roof and getting the full price for your damaged or stolen items without factoring in depreciation.

 - Premier Package.
 Offers even higher limits on property coverage than the enhanced policy.
-Most notably, this package has guaranteed replacement cost coverage that can fully reimburse you for the cost of rebuilding your home regardless of your policy limit.
+Most notably, this package has guaranteed replacement cost coverage that can fully reimburse you for rebuilding your home regardless of your policy limit.

 Read a full Farmers homeowners insurance review.